Podcast

 That is critical.
 We’ve always talked about it with our clients: adding the data is a critical component to the decision-making piece.
 It allows them to adopt this and run with it, as opposed to questioning themselves the entire time they’re trying to do it.

-Jonathan: I would like to be clear.
-There are multiple testing methodologies and there are multiple places to test any campaign or program: A/B testing, multi-variate testing, consumer-focused group testing, but a lot of those are downstream in the process.
+Jonathan: The data informs the overall brand strategy and reduces risk.
+I would like to be clear.
+There are multiple testing methodologies and there are multiple places to test any campaign or program: A/B testing, testing, consumer-focused group testing, but a lot of those are downstream in the process.

 You’ve already committed to your creative campaign budget, your media spends, your product packaging, our service collateral systems, your websites, etc.